 "There's been a lot of luck and hard work involved to get me to where I am today, and I'm only just scratching the surface," she informed Porter magazine.

-Meanwhile, on her arm for the past six years has been the adequately tall Josh Kushner, the younger brother of senior White House advisor Jared Kushner—meaning Ivanka and Jared, in all their controversial glory, are now Karlie's in-laws.
+Meanwhile, on her arm for the past seven years has been the adequately tall Josh Kushner, the younger brother of senior White House advisor Jared Kushner—meaning Ivanka and Jared, in all their controversial glory, are Karlie's in-laws.

 Kloss has never revealed exactly how she and Kushner met, but their meeting occurred on June 8, 2012, with Kloss tweeting on June 8, 2016, "four years ago today I met my best friend...I love you more everyday."
 That November, they attended the Victoria's Secret Fashion Show after-party together and Karlie finally put down roots in New York, closing escrow on a two-bedroom apartment in the West Village for $1.975 million.

-A neighbor cracked to the Wall Street Journal in 2016 that her husband "started taking the garbage out more" in hopes of catching a glimpse of Kloss, but that the model wasn't home much—and when she was, she was very polite and nice to their young daughter.
+A neighbor cracked to the Wall Street Journal in 2016 that her husband "started taking the garbage out more" in hopes of catching a glimpse of Kloss, but that the model wasn't home much—and when she was, she was very polite and nice to the couple's young daughter.

 Incidentally, seven days after they met, Kloss joined Instagram, which Josh's Thrive Capital bought a stake in days before Facebook snatched it up for $1 billion in April 2012.

-Talking to InStyle last summer, Kloss didn't say much about her serious relationship, saying simply about their competing busy schedules, "You make it work.
+Talking to InStyle in 2017, Kloss didn't say much about her serious relationship, saying simply about their competing busy schedules, "You make it work.
 We've been together almost five years.
 Time flies.
 It's crazy.
 He's a super-solid dude."

-Even more so than his fiancée, Josh Kushner has historically kept discussions about his private life to a bare minimum, the Harvard grad preferring, if he must talk at all, to talk business.
+Far more so than his wife, Josh Kushner has historically kept discussions about his private life to a bare minimum, the Harvard grad preferring, if he must talk at all, to talk business.

 "It is no secret that liberal values have guided my life and that I have supported political leaders that share similar values," he told Forbes.
 "But neither political party has a monopoly on the truth or on constructive ideas for our country.
 It's important to be open minded and learn from differing opinions."

-Kloss, who enthusiastically declared her support for Hillary Clinton in 2016, lately lets her actions speak for themselves as far as her politics, attending the 2017 Women's March and the March for Our Lives earlier this year with Josh.
-Last spring, she enrolled in a class at NYU on the political history of feminism, having been accepted into the college's Gallatin School of Individualized Study.
+Kloss, who enthusiastically declared her support for Hillary Clinton in 2016, lets her actions speak for themselves as far as her politics, such as when she attended the 2017 Women's March and last year's March for Our Lives with Josh.
+That spring she enrolled in a class at NYU on the political history of feminism, having been accepted into the college's Gallatin School of Individualized Study.
 (Her application included a letter of recommendation from Christy Turlington, whom she counts as a mentor.)

 "Two women can identify as feminists and have wildly different ways of living their lives," she told InStyle "I love what Maria Grazia [Chiuri] is doing at Dior.
 She's such a powerhouse.
 Having women in leadership positions is so important.
 Hopefully it will happen in the White House someday."